Learn how to paint your own pink flamingo painting step by step!

 Next I painted another coat of medium magenta pretty much over the entire flamingo.
 Keep that color inconsistent throughout.
 Make sure your strokes go with the contour of the flamingo.
 Emphasize his side feather and tail feather to be darker.

 13. Add Areas of White And Then Paint the Beak

 Completely clean your brush off.
 Add in areas of white on the flamingo.
 I did this on this back specifically.
 I think the style of this flamingo is not supposed to be realism but rather kind of abstract.
 For the nose tip, I used a small #0 round brush and mars black.

 14. Paint The Eye and Legs

+Note: this is where the bent leg should be popped the other way.
 The eye is just a dot of black.
 Use that tiny #0 brush to paint it.
 Then for the legs, I mixed equal parts pink and white with a tiny bit of black.
 It makes this gray-pink color.
 Use that tiny #0 rush to paint the legs in.
-NOTE: The legs are supposed to be opposite of what the photo shows below (bending backwards instead of forwards).
 Then paint a black line on the far right of the legs.

 15. Paint The Rest Of The Beak

 The rest of his beak was painted in white.
 Then I added just a tiny slither of white highlight on the black area.
 Still using that tiny #0 brush!